Department of Post-Secondary Education,

-The Department of Post-Secondary Education, Training and Labour is seeking an individual to join the New Brunswick Public Library Service as Director of the Bathurst Public Library.
+The Department of Post-Secondary Education, Training and Labour is seeking an individual to join the New Brunswick Public Library Service as Director of the Saint John Free Public Library.

-As a member of the library team, the successful candidate will be responsible for the provision of quality library service to the community and surrounding area.
-He/she is responsible for managing the library in accordance with provincial guidelines.
-As a librarian, the Director is expected to be a key support to the Regional Director in developing service in the region; in recommending and assisting in the implementation of regional and provincial programs, priorities, policies and guidelines; in taking part in regional and provincial committees; in leading special projects; in using his or her expertise to mentor and guide staff of the library region, via the development of training and other activities.
+As Director of the library playing the role of resource centre for the region, the Director is a member of the regional management team.
+In that role, the Director will be a key support in developing service in the region; in recommending and implementing regional and provincial programs, priorities, policies and guidelines; in taking part in regional and provincial committees; in leading special projects; and in using his or her expertise to mentor and guide staff of the library region via the development of training and other activities as needed.

-ESSENTIAL QUALIFICATIONS: Master's degree in Library and/or Information Studies from an ALA accredited program and a minimum of two (2) years of relevant experience.
-Experience using e-mail, the Internet and MS-Word is necessary.
+ESSENTIAL QUALIFICATIONS: Master's degree in Library and/or Information Studies from an ALA accredited program and a minimum of four (4) years of progressively responsible related experience including one (1) year of management and supervision.
+Experience using e-mail, library automation software, and MS-Word is necessary.

-The following operational requirements are also required: This position requires travel, as well as daytime, evening and weekend work based on schedules.
-Maintaining the library collections will involve some lifting on occasion.
+The following operational requirements are also required: This position requires travel as well as daytime, evening and weekend shifts (based on work schedules).
+Maintaining the library collections will involve some lifting.

 Prior to appointment, the successful candidate will be required to obtain a criminal record check for work with the vulnerable sector.

-BEHAVIOURAL COMPETENCIES: The successful candidate will possess the following behavioural competencies: Client Service Orientation; Effective Interactive Communication; Relationship / Network Building; Strategic Thinking; Team Leadership.
+BEHAVIOURAL COMPETENCIES: The successful candidate will possess the following behavioural competencies: Developing Others; Effective Interactive Communication; Organizational Commitment; Relationship/ Network Building; Results Orientation; Strategic Thinking; Team Leadership.

-TECHNICAL COMPETENCIES: The successful candidate will possess the following technical competencies: Written Communication; Specialized Subject Matter Expertise and Knowledge.
+TECHNICAL COMPETENCIES: The successful candidate will possess the following technical competencies: Knowledge of Department's Fiscal Environment; Specialized Subject Matter Expertise and Knowledge.

 Résumés should be in chronological order specifying education and employment in months and years including part-time and full-time employment.

-In the event that this competition poses difficulties in recruiting, candidates with less than two (2) years of experience may be considered at a salary commensurate with their experience
+In the event that this competition poses difficulties in recruiting, candidates with less than four (4) years of experience may be considered at a salary commensurate with their experience.

-We encourage applicants to apply on-line at https://www.ere.gnb.ca/competition.aspx?lang=E&t=Y or by mail at the following address and received no later than May 3, 2019, indicating the competition number: Department of Post-Secondary Education, Training and Labour, Human Resource Services, 500 Beaverbrook Court, Suite 100, P.O.
+We encourage applicants to apply on-line at https://www.ere.gnb.ca/competition.aspx?lang=E&t=Y or by mail at the following address and received on or before January 3, 2020, indicating the competition number: Department of Post-Secondary Education, Training and Labour, Human Resource Services, 500 Beaverbrook Court, Suite 100, P.O.
 Box 6000, Fredericton, NB, E3B 5H1.
 This competition may be used to fill future vacancies at the same level.